Lower School Academics - Grades 4 & 5

 The fourth grade program highlights problem solving from everyday situations, facility with basic number facts, arithmetic skills, and practice through mathematical games and technology.
 Teachers use multiple methods for basic skill practice and review of whole number concepts include rounding, place value, and all four operations.
 Two-dimensional spatial concepts are explored with tangrams, puzzles, and games.
 Concepts in fractions and decimals include comparing and ordering, equivalence, addition, subtraction, and the relationship between fractions and decimals.
 Problem solving skills focus on using information, data, and mathematical concepts from the curriculum.
 Throughout the academic year, there is ongoing review and repeated exposure to key mathematical ideas in different contexts to improve comprehension and mastery.

-The fifth grade program explores the relationship among numbers by the study of place value, multiples and factors, prime and composite numbers, divisibility rules, exponents, and integers.
+The Fifth Grade Program explores the relationship among numbers through the study of place value, multiples and factors, prime and composite numbers, divisibility rules, exponents, and integers.
 Concepts include all operations with whole numbers, decimals, fractions, and percents.
 The curriculum also encompasses a study of area and perimeter of rectangles, circles, and triangles.
 The curriculum incorporates graphing and statistics in various forms.
 Each student maintains a strategy notebook to organize and synthesize his learning.
 Students explore a variety of mathematical concepts through “Challenge Problems,” write reflections on their strategies, and use a variety of hands-on materials to help them develop a sound conceptual understanding of the mathematical ideas.

 Heterogeneous grouping is continued in the fifth grade sections.